UniversalDependencies/docs/_sv-dep/amod.md

 shortdef: 'adjectival modifier'
 ---

-An adjectival modifier of an NP is any adjectival phrase that serves to modify the meaning of the NP.
+An adjectival modifier of a nominal is any adjectival phrase that serves to modify the meaning of the nominal head.

 ~~~ sdparse
 Olle äter rött kött \n Olle eats red meat